 About 4 eggs, depending on how many people you're feeding

 Pour the maple syrup and water in a very small saucepan (the smaller the better as more of your eggs will be submerged in the syrup).
 Bring the syrup to a boil and then reduce heat to medium-low.
 Crack the eggs directly into the gently simmering maple syrup (you may wish to poach 2 eggs at a time so they aren't too crowded).
 As they cook, spoon a little of the hot syrup over the yolks every now and again.
 Poach for about 3 minutes if you like your yolks soft, and longer according to your personal preference.
 Serve the eggs in a generous pool of maple syrup.
+Serve with warm crusty bread to use for dipping and mopping up.
 Bon appétit!